-THE SUCCESS OF OUR BEHAVIOUR POLICY DEPENDS ON THE CO-OPERATION OF EVERYBODY IN THE SCHOOL
+THE SUCCESS OF OUR BEHAVIOUR POLICY DEPENDS ON THE CO-OPERATION AND CONSISTENCY OF EVERYBODY IN THE SCHOOL

-At St Michael at Bowes we believe that our vision underpins everything we do and as such we strive for our children to 'build on firm foundations' in order for them to lead successful lives.
+At St Michael at Bowes we believe that our vision underpins everything we do, and as such we strive for our children to 'build on firm foundations' for them to lead successful lives.
+This policy, and the practice of all adults in the school, is built from the principle: 'love your neighbour as you love yourself' Matthew 22:39.

-St. Michael-at-Bowes is a Rights Respecting School where children are taught to know and respect their rights according to the United Nations Conventions of the Rights of a Child (UNCRC), and this is the key principle that underpins our whole school policy for promoting positive behaviour.
-We also are a Growth Mindset school, whereby we have developed a policy which aims to encourage children to work and play together to maintain this ethos.
+St. Michael-at-Bowes is a Rights Respecting School where children are taught to know and respect their rights, according to the United Nations Conventions of the Rights of a Child (UNCRC).
+This is also a key principle underpinning our whole school policy for promoting positive behaviour.
+We are a Growth Mindset school; we have developed this policy with the aim of encouraging children to cooperate with each other to ensure the safety and success of all.